Adilla/oudjat/README.rst

 * Admin interface

-You can add a new domain with the matching search engine ID, activate/deactivate a research...
+You can add a new domain with the matching search engine ID, activate/deactivate a search...

 See at http://localhost:8000/admin

 * Web interface

-You can add new researches with the matching word and domain, view activated researches or results...
+You can add new searches with the matching word and domain, view activated searches or results...

 See at http://localhost:8000/search